lytedev/k8s-clusters/readme.md

 # To Do & Status

-- Flux setup needs to be finalized
-  - Currently having issues getting it to bootstrap since it seems to think my secrets file is supposed to be a k8s resource
 - How am I going to handle highly-available storage?
 - `cert-manager` with CloudFlare?
 - `external-dns` with CloudFlare?